llimos/shmeact/README.md

 But if you have conformant React code, it should work fine.

+Class components and error boundaries are not supported.

 In terms of the function names, there is no separate ShmeactDOM package.
 Use `domRender` and `domUnmount` instead.

 Also, Shmeact doesn't do the special case properties that React does - e.g. `value` on an `<select>` instead of looking for `selected` on the `<option>`.
 What's in the DOM is what you get.

+Automatic JSX imports don't work either, you need to import `{createElement}` and `{Fragment}` yourself at the top of the file.

 ## Why "Shmeact"?
 Shmeact stands for *Shimon's Minimal React*.
 But it's equally appropriate as a response to those who say "React, shmeact!"
 This is the Shmeact of which they speak.